-Differential scanning calorimetry (DSC) is a technique used to measure temperature and heat flow associated with thermal transitions in materials.
-The optical DSC450 (Differential Scanning Calorimeter) system has been optimised for those wishing to measure the transition temperatures and enthalpy changes of their samples.
+Differential Scanning Calorimetry (DSC) is a technique used to measure the temperature and heat flow associated with thermal transitions in materials.
+The optical DSC450 system has been optimised for those wishing to measure the transition temperatures and enthalpy changes of their samples.
 The design allows mounting of the stage on a microscope, enabling image and time lapse recording of sample transitions at high resolution.

-The optical DSC450 enables the user to measure thermal and glass transitions of a wide range of substances whilst accurately controlling temperature from -150°C to 450°C. The stage has gas ports to allow purging of the stage to minimise oxidation of the sample.
+The optical DSC450 allows the user to measure thermal and glass transitions of a wide range of substances whilst accurately controlling temperature from -150°C to 450°C. The stage has gas ports to allow purging of the stage to minimise oxidation of the sample.

 The system is provided with a T96 controller, LINK software and optional Digital Imaging and Thermal Analysis by Structural Characterisation (TASC) modules.
-For below ambient temperatures, the LNP96 cooling pump is available.
+For below ambient temperatures, the optional LNP96 cooling pump is available.